wesyah234/quickFormIssue/README.md

-# quickFormDemo
+# quickFormIssue
-demo of using meteor quickform package with Iron Router and Subscription Manager
+demo of an issue I had with quickform / autoform